haidi-ustc/mech2d/README.md

   Yaml format is much easier to read.

-* the **post** step used analysis the result and plot the result.
+* the **post** stage used analysis the result and plot the result.

-For this step, the running command is :
+For this stage, the running command is :

 ```
 m2d post -a stress --plot